 As such, it’s important to understand the uses and benefits of floor marking, rules and regulations, and common challenges brewers may face in developing a floor marking system.

-1) Understand the Uses and Benefits of Effective Floor Marking and Wayfinding
+1) Understand the Uses & Benefits of Floor Marking

 Any brewery can benefit from a cohesive floor marking and wayfinding system.
 Here are a few ways a system can help: